0x213F/website-0x213F/_posts/2020-01-27-I'm-almost-here.md

 The active listener will understand why Donald Glover chose to make this artistic statement.

-At [18.42](https://youtu.be/gezFLhUznSk?t=1122), _Donald is tripping really hard and is just trying to make it home alive_.
+By [18.42](https://youtu.be/gezFLhUznSk?t=1122), _Donald is tripping really hard and is just trying to make it home alive_.

 > I'm almost here